Himanshuyadav1/CRUD/readMe.txt

 This is a CRUD project using express mongo ejs.

 Stpes:-
-1. Created app.js and installed required packages.
+1. Create app.js and installed required packages.
-2. Created folders and files.
+2. Create folders and files.
 3. Write code for running server.
+4.  write code for connecting with mongo db.